top of page

 The morning greeted us with grace, no wind, no chop, just a glassy river and golden light as we passed the charming town of Natchez, Mississippi.
 Hazel was eager to stretch her legs, and we obliged with nearly 11 hours of downstream travel.
 She handled it beautifully.
 If you recall, we’re working a four-day strategy to navigate New Orleans safely.
 Today marked Stage One: complete.
 Tonight, we begin refining the timing and logistics for days two through four.
 It’s a puzzle of

-Ingrid Olson
+Ingrid Molitor

 Nov 2, 20254 min read